iPhoneSDKPro/routeREST/README.md

 		public static function delete(($uriArray, $requestVars, $json)){
 			return $jsondata;
 		}
+		public static function patch(($uriArray, $requestVars, $json)){
+			return $jsondata;
 		}
+	}

-The routREST class instanciate your controller object and call the function that matches the VERB used to call the api.
+The routeREST class instanciate your controller object and call the function that matches the VERB used to call the api.
 Within that function you have access to;

 URIElements Array